 Residents have to report annuities, pensions and some IRA withdrawals during tax season, which can be costly and time-consuming for retirees.

 In addition, the state sales tax is almost 7%, which raises prices of restaurant meals, furniture and car repairs, among other things.
 No wonder the cost of living in New Jersey is 22% above the national average!

 Why is Louisiana our pick for the very worst state to retire in?
-True, it's got a lot of positives, including its jazz and zydeco music, awesome soul food and beautiful coastline.
+True, it's got a lot of positives, including the super friendly people who’ll be your neighbors, a unique food and music culture, and amazing natural beauty.

 But suffocating summer heat and humidity, and Category 4 or 5 hurricanes make living here less enjoyable.
 Further inconveniencing residents are the 9.88% sales tax, which is the nation's highest, and the second-highest crime rate in the U.S.